Worgav Principalities and Powers

 Guardian recruitment hall with host choices, dossiers, gear, and training routes

-Character generation in Worgav uses the NPD10 probability system to determine outcomes at every stage of a host’s life — from initial age roll to the skills gained through years of training.
+Character generation in Worgav uses the NPD10 probability system and NPDX pick lists to determine outcomes at every stage of a host’s life — from initial age roll to the skills gained through years of training.
 You are a Guardian selecting and shaping a human host.
 Over millennia, you have infiltrated the world’s richest families and secret societies, interfered with host genomes, and maintained training schools and academies to harvest the best.

-You can choose your host’s body type from available options.
+You can choose your host’s body type from the available options.
 From competitive academic or military training, you should have adequate resources to define the Champion you will become.
 However, corruption, waste, and constant strife affect available funds.
 The most desirable hosts are sold in competitive markets — they are free-spirited humans who may resist you.
 Therefore, you must roll the dice to get what you want.

 3.2 Step-by-Step Character Creation